NietoCurcio/atmoseer-app-backend/README.md

     │       └── forecast.py
     ├── exceptions/
     │   └── Exceptions.py
+    ├── helpers/
+    │   ├── Logger.py
+    │   └── PathHelper.py
     └── services/
         ├── DogsService.py
         ├── ForecastService.py
         └── interfaces/
+            ├── AtmoseerService.py
             └── Service.py
 ```

 The source code of the backend is in the `app` folder.
 The `atmoseer` folder is a submodule, it has its own git repostiory at [NietoCurcio/atmoseer Github](https://github.com/NietoCurcio/atmoseer).
-The `atmoseer` submodule is necessary to use the machine learning algorithms developed CEFET-RJ
-Machine Learning Research Group.
+The `atmoseer` submodule is necessary to use the machine learning algorithms developed by the CEFET-RJ Machine Learning Research Group.

 - Endpoints